TheOnodrim/Shield/README.md

 - Installs and sets up aide
 - Installs fail2ban
 - Installs packages recommended by lynis
-- Moves tmp to tmpfs
+- Moves /tmp to /tmpfs
 - Purges old and removed packages
 - Remounts /tmp, /proc, /dev, /run to be more restrictive
 - Restrict access to compilers